Martin Luther (1953 film): Plot

-The pope is furious with Luther's publications of 1520 (On the Babylonian Captivity of the Church, To the Christian Nobility of the German Nation, and On the Freedom of a Christian), so he issues his bull Exsurge Domine threatening Luther with excommunication.
-It too is disseminated in as public a manner as Luther's Ninety-five Theses, but Luther responds by burning it on the deadline demanded for his retraction.
-Cardinal Aleander goes to Elector Frederick to demand that he hand Luther over to the pope.
-It is there that the film has him meet Desiderius Erasmus, who seems to trivialize the matter.
-The Elector says that Luther will appear at the upcoming Diet of Worms.
+The pope is furious with Luther's publications of 1520 (To the Christian Nobility of the German Nation, On the Babylonian Captivity of the Church, and On the Freedom of a Christian), and threatens Luther with excommunication.
+It too is disseminated, but Luther responds by burning it on the deadline demanded for his retraction.
+Cardinal Aleander demands Elector Frederick hand Luther over to the pope.
+Desiderius Erasmus trivializes the matter.
+The Elector says Luther will appear at the Diet of Worms.

-At Worms Luther is surprised by the procedure instigated by Aleander of simply asking him if he acknowledges his printed writings and whether he is willing to retract any of his assertions in those writings.
-Luther asks for time and is given until the next day.
-Then he gives his answer that he will not recant, ending with, "Here I stand.
+At Worms Luther is asked if he acknowledges his writings and whether he will retract any of them.
+Luther answers that he will not recant, saying, "Here I stand.
 I can do no other.
 God help me.
 Amen."
-Emperor Charles V angrily promulgates his Edict of Worms outlawing Luther and giving him twenty-one days to return to Wittenberg.
-Elector Frederick, spurned by the emperor, has Luther quietly abducted to his stronghold of the Wartburg near Eisenach where for almost a year Luther stays in hiding.
-It is here that he translates the New Testament into German.
-He has a retainer of the Elector read a portion of John 6 to show that "a German lark can sing as sweetly as any Greek or Latin nightingale."
+Emperor Charles V outlaws Luther, giving him twenty-one days to return to Wittenberg.
+Elector Frederick has Luther quietly abducted to the Wartburg near Eisenach where Luther stays in hiding for almost a year.
+Here he translates the New Testament into German.